 A modern examination of conscience.
 (But not too modern… we’re loyal to the teachings of the Catholic Church here!)
+The Justice Challenge is also available in Spanish.

 When I see that wrong has been done, my heart pounds and anger rises to my cheeks.
 I’m eager for “justice to be served.”
 To dole out punishments, to right wrongs.
 That’s just anger at its finest.